Home

 Another common source of questions is recent studies.
 PubMed has tens of millions of studies.
 Some of them, many in fact, seem to contradict the conclusions put forth in the Knowledge Base or in the ARF research team's published papers.
 Often, a critical thinker may be able to apply the evidence and criticisms in the Knowledge Base to a study and make sense of it.

-Using statistical inferences, John P. A. Ioannidis concluded in the prestigious journal PLoS Medicine that half of published research must be wrong.3 The arguments of that paper are beyond the scope of this article; but in grappling with a confusing study, it's seriously worth considering how Ioannidis could be right.
+Using statistical inferences, John P. A. Ioannidis concluded in the prestigious journal PLoS Medicine that half of published research must be wrong.6) The arguments of that paper are beyond the scope of this article; but in grappling with a confusing study, it's seriously worth considering how Ioannidis could be right.

-Karhausen wrote, “Actually, there is no experience of causation: events do not wear their causal credentials on their faces.”4 Many of the statements a reader sees in the context of a scientific paper is dependent on interpretation.
+Karhausen wrote7), “Actually, there is no experience of causation: events do not wear their causal credentials on their faces.”
+Many of the statements a reader sees in the context of a scientific paper is dependent on interpretation.

 The point of the MP is that several of those key interpretations are wrong.
 For this reason, studies from PubMed should always be read with the critical eye of a university professor.

-Patient experiences
+Patient inquiries

 Because the MP science is so new and different, it does contradict dozens (or probably hundreds) of studies that have been done in the past.
 It especially contradicts studies done on populations, as opposed to research that investigates the workings of the immune system at the molecular level.